skco/satdump_log_visualizer/readme.txt

 Then open fiile summary.html

-additional coverage files created will be created:
+additional coverage files  will be created:

 images\polar_plot_all_inverted
 images\polar_plot_all